 I’m moving beyond the expected

-Gaston Lopez Ficher has always wanted to be a teacher, but he also believes that it’s important that educators adapt to the way that society is changing.
+Gaston Lopez Ficher always wanted to be a teacher, and he also believes that it’s important that educators adapt to the way that society is changing.

-That’s why he chose to pursue his education degree at the U of M. The professors he’s had also conduct research and have challenged his perspectives, encouraging him to think critically about issues that affect society, and therefore teachers.
+That’s why he chose to pursue his education degree at the U of M. The professors he had also conducted research and challenged his perspectives, encouraging him to think critically about issues that affect society, and therefore teachers.

-“My time at the University of Manitoba has shown me that there is so much in our world to learn from.
-From the start of my science degree, my professors spoke of research they were conducting and they spoke about what this information tells us about our world,” says Lopez Ficher.
-“That has shaped me to realize that if there is something that I am passionate about, whether it is education or science, I can research and change the minds of individuals around the world.”
+“My time at the University of Manitoba showed me that we can learn from so much in our world.
+From the start of my science degree, my professors spoke of research they were conducting and what this information tells us about our world,” says Lopez Ficher.
+“That helped me to realize that if there is something that I am passionate about, whether it is education or science, I can research and inform the minds of individuals around the world.”

-While he is currently working towards his B.Ed., he sees himself as a lifelong learner.
-“As the years go by, I will eventually go back to the University of Manitoba and complete a Master’s in Education,” he says.
+He may have completed his B.Ed. last spring, but he sees himself as a lifelong learner.
+“In the coming years, I will eventually go back to the University of Manitoba and complete a Master’s in Education,” he says.
 “I will continue my education and continue to build my knowledge throughout my career.”

 Visit umconnect.ca to learn more about our students’ experiences and explore our campus.